markcorrea/pizza-list/README.md

 GIT
 - Version control system, aiming on performance.

+PRETTIER
+- Simple code formatter, to keep the good practices.

 # Project Installation:

 This project is installed using Node's Package Manager (NPM).
 If you don't have it on your machine yet, you can download it here: https://nodejs.org/en/;

 To do so, you have to use Linux or MAC's Terminal.
 If you are using Windows, the command prompt won't work.
 I recommend downloading Git Bash.

-This project contains a package.json file, which means that the necessary libraries will be installes once you type the specified command.
+This project contains a package.json file, which means that the necessary libraries will be installed once you type the specified command.
 Being so, please go to the Terminal and access the root file of your project.
 Once done, run "npm install".

 All libraries will be installed inside the node_modules folder.

 Once done, go to the terminal again and run "npm start".

-Webpack will start the server and , once done, you can access it by http://localhost:8080.
+Webpack will start the server and, once done, you can access it by http://localhost:8080.

 # Project Structure: